For urgent consular assistance call

 If you're accused, you can be jailed during the investigation.

-Get local legal advice before preaching a religion or importing religious material.
+Get local legal advice before preaching religion or importing religious material.
 Doing so may be illegal.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.